-^{7/} The war in Ukraine, which started on February 24, 2022, has made it impossible to plan for an Article IV consultation.
+^{6/} The war in Ukraine, which started on February 24, 2022, has made it impossible to plan for medium-term policy discussions in the context of an Article IV consultation.
 The 2019 Article IV discussions were held with the Ukrainian authorities in September 2019, in conjunction with program request negotiations.
 However, the consultation was not brought to the Board for consideration as staff work on Article IV discussions was suspended in the wake of the COVID-19 pandemic.